kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

          name: s3-location
          namespace: kanister
    status:
-     progress: ServerReady
+     progress: Ready
      serverInfo:
        podName: repo-server-pod-4tjcw
        serviceName: repo-server-service-rq2pq

 ``pod/repo-server-pod-4tjcw`` and ``service/repo-server-service-rq2pq`` populated in
-``status.serverInfo`` field  should be used by the client to connect to the server
+``status.serverInfo`` field  should be used by the client to connect to the server.

 Invoking Kanister Actions
 =========================